-If you’re selling a condo in Phoenix, Scottsdale, Tempe, Paradise Valley, Mesa, Chandler – Maricopa County.
+If you are selling a condo in Phoenix (metro), Scottsdale, Tempe, Paradise Valley, Mesa, Chandler – Maricopa County.
 And even for those selling a condo down south in the Old Pueblo – Tucson, Arizona it’s important to hire an experienced real estate agent and take steps to give your condo an edge over similar properties… Real estate agent Juan Pesqueira say selling a condo is not like selling a house.

 Phoenix (metro), Arizona real estate market is beyond competitive, but that doesn’t mean simply listing your property guarantees an easy sale.
 Every type of home, from single-family houses to penthouses, has a unique set of challenges and selling points to consider.
 And while selling your Phoenix, Scottsdale, or Tempe condominium may seem like a breeze, there are several things (5 to be exact) to keep in mind…

 Hire an expert.

 Juan Pesqueira, a real estate agent with Attorneys Realty, says, “The best possible advice I can give is to hire a reputable agent for purchase or sale.
 Having experienced representation through the biggest investment of your life will help make sure you come out on the good side of a real estate story.”

 He adds that to be competitive, you must choose an agent who has expertise in your market and who has the numbers to back up the marketing strategy he or she is proposing.

 “Hire a real estate professional that has that market knowledge and expertise,”.
 “An agent should be able to add value and clearly articulate their value.” – Juan Pesqueira